TOMIA Triumphs 'Best Blockchain Innovation' Award

 The solution was developed in light of rapid technological advancements in the telecoms industry whereby the rise of new use cases such as 5G and IoT devices have necessitated a more effective settlement optimization process.
-The new solution from TOMIA has changed the way settlement and dispute management is handled across the interconnect, mobile and roaming worlds, providing full transparency and visibility for Communication Service Providers (CSPs) to make transactions.
+The new solution from TOMIA increases the level of trust and reduces disputes across the interconnect, mobile and roaming worlds, providing full transparency and visibility for Communication Service Providers (CSPs) to make reliable transactions.

+We congratulate TOMIA on winning Best Blockchain Innovation, which underscores the high benchmark the company has achieved in the carrier space," said Rosalind Irving, CEO of Capacity Media.

 "The past 12 months have been an exciting year for the industry.
 We are witnessing a revolutionary period of change in the way that consumers and businesses communicate and demand higher quality, faster and more accessible, reliable connectivity for content," said Jason McGee-Abe, Editor-in-Chief and head judge for the awards.